Amelia Valverde

 Amelia Valverde Villalobos (born 14 January 1987) is a Costa Rican association football manager.
-She is currently the head coach of the Costa Rica women's national football team.

-Valverde has been with the Costa Rica national team since 2011 in various roles, including assistant coach of the senior and under-20 teams.
-In January 2015 Valverde replaced Garabet Avedissian as the head coach.
+Valverde was previously part of the Costa Rica women's national football team program from 2011 to 2023 in various roles, including assistant manager of the senior and under-20 teams, and finally manager of the senior team from 2015 to 2023.

+Prior to her career as a manager, she played in the Costa Rican Women's Premier Division for Flores de Heredia (now known as Herediano) and Saprissa.